AndrewLngdn/scrollSound/README.md

 Uses:

 1. Artistic web pages, like tall works of art, or audio/visual scultures
-2. Annoying your users like it's the 90s
+2. Annoying your users like the MIDI days